vtex-apps/io-documentation/docs/en/Recipes/store-management/installing-google-tag-manager.md

 If you do not have an account for a Google product, create one at [Creating your Google account](https://accounts.google.com/signup/v2/webcreateaccount?service=analytics&continue=https%3A%2F%2Ftagmanager.google.com%2F&dsh=S1158101756%3A1642078409369040&biz=true&flowName=GlifWebSignIn&flowEntry=SignUp&nogm=true).

+> ⚠️
+>
+> If you install a new version of the Google Tag Manager (GTM) app, the VTEX environment deletes the previous GTM data stored.
+Therefore, if you already have a GTM version installed in your account, review the data that you have added before installing a new version of the app.

 ## Step-by-step

 1. Access your VTEX **Admin** and go to **Account settings > Apps > App Store**